Yaroklass/Pengil-Esolang/README.md

 # PENGIL

 **Pengil** is a 2D, single-register esoteric programming language and cell-based mini game engine.
-Heavily inspired by Befunge-93, it was specifically engineered to turn the process of game development into an absolute, unadulterated nightmare.
+Heavily inspired by Befunge, it was specifically engineered to turn the process of game development into an nightmare.

 ## Specification

 You are given a 2D canvas of 80x25 cells and a single data buffer.
-Traditional memory does not exist — the screen output is your only storage.
+Memory does not exist — only variable g.

 ## Code Example